-There are some upcoming changes to rubbish and recycling service offerings provided on the Coast.
+Earlier this year, private providers made some changes to rubbish and recycling service offerings provided on the Coast.
 Kerbside rubbish and recycling services are not included in your rates, and are based on a user pays system.

-EnviroWaste (also trading as Clean Green and Budget Waste), one of four providers operating on the Coast, has chosen to no longer sell the combination yellow rubbish bag and recycling bin service.
-This means plastic rubbish bag users will need to look into an alternative rubbish and recycling service.
+Earlier this year, EnviroWaste (also trading as Clean Green and Budget Waste), one of four providers operating on the Coast, chose to no longer sell their combination yellow rubbish bag and recycling bin service.
+This meant plastic rubbish bag users had to look into an alternative rubbish and recycling services.

-Why is Envirowaste getting rid of plastic bags?
+Why did Envirowaste getting rid of plastic bags?

-Our website outlines the range of providers you can contact to look into rubbish bin and recycling services.
-Alternatively, you could dispose of your rubbish and recycling at the Ōtaki or Otaihanga transfer stations, or talk to friends, family or a neighbour about sharing bins.
+Alternatively, people can dispose of their rubbish and recycling at the Ōtaki or Otaihanga transfer stations, or talk to friends, family or a neighbour about sharing bins.

 Why Council doesn’t deliver the service?

 In 2012-13 after community consultation, Council made the decision to exit from providing kerbside collection services - at that time there were three other contractors also providing the service across the District.

 The reason for this change was that alternative providers could provide more cost effective services, at a much lower rate than the Council could match.
 The difference in price was because the Council had to cover the costs of providing kerbside recycling to those ratepayers who use the recycling service weekly, but only use the rubbish bag collection service infrequently.
 There wasn’t enough revenue from declining rubbish bag sales to cover the cost of providing the service.
 This introduced a full user pays system for rubbish and recycling on the Kāpiti Coast.